truncs/bigotry/README.md

 ------

 1) Create a new file in config/ called as daylife.yaml
-2) The format of the file looks something like
+2) The format of the file looks like this

     development:
       api_key:
       shared_secret:
+3) You can obtain these keys by getting a developer account daylife.com

 Screenshots
 =============